 So, how can you fill up your summer itinerary with fun?

 Colorado has plenty of options.
-You can catch movies in the famed Red Rock amphiteater?
+You can watch movies in the famed Red Rock Amphitheater.
 You can "surf" within city limits in this landlocked.
-And, the Denver Zoo, for a limited time, has a pre-historic dinosaur exhibit.

-If summer weather leaves you itching to spend time outdoors, look no further than our list of Top 10 outdoor events in Denver.
+If summer weather leaves you itching to spend time outdoors, look no further than these top 10 outdoor events in Denver.

 01 of 10